What can we learn from U-Haul in handling the COVID-19 crisis?

 The first half of 2020 has been a tumultuous period to say the least, with the world rocked by the ongoing coronavirus pandemic.
-Flights have been cancelled, holiday plans disrupted, and undoubtedly your business has been disrupted.
+Flights have been canceled, holiday plans disrupted, and undoubtedly your business has been disrupted.
 In these extraordinary times, university students have been particularly affected, with US colleges such as Harvard University, Massachusetts Institute of Technology, and Cornell University all asking students to vacate on-campus housing as early as March.
 As a result, students were left scrambling to pack their things, and also find a place to store their boxes.
 With the struggle growing ever larger, U-Haul extended a gesture of goodwill, letting college students with valid student ID a free 30 days of storage, with no other purchases necessary.

-On their website back in March, U-Haul President John Taylor said that "We don't know how every student is affected.
+On their website back in March, U-Haul President John Taylor said that "We don’t know how every student is affected.
 But we know they are affected.”
-Taylor stressed the need for companies like U-Haul to help, saying that "more and more universities are giving instructions to leave campus and go home.
-We have the expertise and network to help, and that's exactly what we're going to do."
-While U-Haul have previously only extended their free 30 day service to communities struggling in the aftermath of a natural disaster, this is the first time that U-Haul has made this offer “company-wide” with students all over the US eligible for free storage at U-Haul locations.
+Taylor stressed the need for companies like U-Haul to help, saying that “more and more universities are giving instructions to leave campus and go home.
+We have the expertise and network to help, and that’s exactly what we’re going to do.”
+While U-Haul has previously only extended their free 30 day service to communities struggling in the aftermath of a natural disaster, this is the first time that U-Haul has made this offer “company-wide” with students all over the US eligible for free storage at U-Haul locations.

 Adapting to a changing environment

 The example of U-Haul shows that storage companies have to change and adapt to the constantly evolving environment, even accommodating to a global health crisis.
-Following in U-Haul’s footsteps were many smaller self-storage companies, all expressing their desire to support those in need.
+Following in U-Haul’s footsteps were many smaller self storage companies, all expressing their desire to support those in need.
 But offering free storage might not be enough in the age of COVID, and the crisis has forced storage companies all over the world to tackle the issue of cleanliness and sanitation.
 As a result, U-Haul, as well as countless other self storage businesses have moved to offer a contactless service, that will serve to alleviate concerns of virus spread among customers.

 Identify trends and be the first to adopt changes

 The question then turns to how storage businesses can adapt to the current situation, and what lessons they can learn from U-Haul and other large storage companies.
 U-Haul acted quickly in offering their free storage for students, ensuring that they were one of the first to act and help those in need.
-Consequently, they were awarded with deserved publicity from outlets like CNN, NBC, and smaller local media outlets.
-It’s extremely valuable for all companies, from large businesses like U-Haul to smaller scale startups, to spot trends and identify the direction the economic environment is going, as to take advantage of these opportunities while also helping the community around them.
+Consequently, they were awarded deserved publicity from outlets like CNN, NBC, and smaller local media outlets.
+It’s extremely valuable for all companies, from large businesses like U-Haul to smaller-scale startups, to spot trends and identify the direction the economic environment is going, as to take advantage of these opportunities while also helping the community around them.